tatetian/sgx_hello_world/README.md

 # Hello World for Intel SGX

+The code is basically the sample code from Intel SGX SDK, but striped of the "payload".
 This can be used as a template for applications based on Intel SGX SDK.

 To build and run, use the following command